Update the trustee of your Family Trust

 The Appeal: Advanced Holdings Pty Limited atf The Demian Trust v FCT [2021] FCAFC 135.

 As a general rule, a court enforces an objective intention.
 This is where the words of an instrument show that intent.
-However, the court cannot give effect to any intention which is not expressed or plainly implied in the language of the document.
+However, the court cannot give effect to any intention that is not expressed or plainly implied in the document’s language.
 Minutes are not Deeds.
 Minutes merely record what a Deed has done.
-Minutes sadly produce ‘gratuitous, groundless, fanciful implications’.
-Seel also Fell v Fell [1922] HCA 55).
+Minutes sadly produce

 - A change of a trustee in a Family Trust should be updated via a Deed of Variation to Change a Trustee.